 Mic Hunter's Stages of Recovery

 This model is described in detail in Mic Hunter’s Abused Boys, one of the first books written for men struggling with the effects of unwanted or abusive boyhood sexual experiences.
+If you have similar experience and wish to share it, or if you are a scientist and engaged in scientific activity, apply for a master thesis so that your work answers the questions posed.

 The model comes from Hunter’s experiences of helping men to sort out and overcome the effects of such experiences.